 Adders are generally more active in the spring and early summer; having just come out of hibernation, their venom is more potent.
 At this time, they are also hungrier and more likely to bite.

 Adders are not known for their aggression, they will only bite in self-defence and this can be a problem for curious dogs that come across them when they’re bounding about.

 What does an adder look like?

 The adder is grey in colour and has a dark zig-zag pattern down its back, and a red eye.
 An adult adder can grow to around 60 to 80cm and they are often referred to as ‘stocky’.

 Adders love the sun and can often be spotted basking in the sun in woodland, heathland and moors.
 They’re found across the UK, although they tend to be more common in South-West England and Scotland.

 What are the signs of an adder bite on dogs?

 The most common place for an adder to bite a dog is the face or the legs.
 If your dog is bitten, you will usually notice an immediate swelling.
 If you look carefully, you may be able to spot two small puncture wounds at the centre of the bite.

 The swelling can quickly become severe, especially if the dog has an allergic reaction to the venom, this can result in breathing issues.
-Other signs could include lameness, bleeding and bruising, howling (in pain) and your dog may appear very nervous.
+Other signs could include: